waterlinked/waterlinked.github.io/docs/dvl/dvl-protocol.md

 | `w`        | `c` or `r`       | `x`      | `,[option]`          | `*xx`    | `\n`, `\r\n`, or `\r` |

 `Direction` is `c` (short for 'command') for packets sent to the DVL, and `r` (short for 'response') for packets sent from the DVL.
-The commands can be sent as a string or entered one character at a time from a terminal.
+The commands can be sent from a terminal program that supports sending a full line at a time.
+The timeout between characters is approximately 10 ms.

 !!!note